 Just like there are sneaky, malicious characters in the physical world, there are sneaky, malicious characters in the digital one.
 According to the 2023 report from the Pew Research Center, approximately 52% of those who have used dating apps or websites believe they have been faced with someone trying to scam them.

 These results are more prevalent among younger men (63%) and decrease notably among men over the age of 50 (47%).
-About 44% percent of women of all ages report the same belief.
-If you’re hoping to avoid becoming a victim to an online scammer, you better brush up on your dating app red flags ASAP.
+About 44% of women of all ages report the same belief.
+If you’re hoping to avoid becoming a victim of an online scammer, you’d better brush up on your dating app red flags ASAP.

 9. Almost 70% of Users Swipe Left on Bad Grammar